Department of Labor Logo United States Department of Labor

 Energy

-The energy index advanced 3.4 percent over the month.
-The increase was almost entirely due to higher prices for gasoline (+6.7 percent).
-Partially offsetting the increase was a decline in prices paid for natural gas service (-0.5 percent) and electricity (-0.1 percent).
+The energy index rose 3.6 percent over the month.
+The increase was almost entirely due to higher prices for gasoline (+8.9 percent).
+Prices for electricity were essentially unchanged, increasing 0.1 percent for the month.
+A decline for prices paid for natural gas service (-5.2 percent) partially offset these increases in March.

 All items less food and energy

-Over the year, the index for all items less food and energy rose 4.5 percent.
-Components contributing most to the increase included owners’ equivalent rent of residences (+6.9 percent), rent of primary residences (+7.0 percent), and recreation (+4.3 percent).
-Partly offsetting these increases were falling prices for used cars and trucks (-6.4 percent) and public transportation.
+Over the year, the index for all items less food and energy rose 3.2 percent.
+Components contributing to the increase included owners’ equivalent rent of residences (+6.4 percent), rent of primary residence (+6.4 percent), and other goods and services (+6.4 percent).
+Partly offsetting the increases were falling prices for household furnishings and operations (-3.1 percent) and lodging away from home.

 Table A. Midwest region CPI-U 1-month and 12-month percent changes, all items index, not seasonally adjusted